X2CommunityCore/X2WOTCCommunityHighlander/README.md

 %STEAMLIBRARY%\steamapps\common\XCOM 2\XCom2-WarOfTheChosen\Engine\EditorResources
 ```

-...and then open a command line as an administrator and run the following
+...and then open a command prompt as an administrator and run the following
 commands:

 ```